 Connecting with a Local Audience on Twitter

-As previously mentioned, remember that on Twitter, you can interact with anyone regardless of whether they are following you by simply mentioning their @username in a status update.
-Here’s how you can grow a local audience on Twitter.
+As previously mentioned, remember that on Twitter you can interact with anyone, regardless of whether that person is following you by simply mentioning his or her @username in a status update.
+Here’s how you can grow a local audience on Twitter:

 - Connect with Local Twitter Users - There are several ways to find local people on Twitter, thanks to Twitter lists and directories.
 You can start with TwitterCounter, Twitter Grader, and Wefollow to find the top users in your area.
 Or you can use Twitter directories like Twellow and Follower Wonk to search for users in specific locations by keyword.

 - Check out Followers for Local Businesses - Look for local businesses on Twitter in your industry (including competitors) and take a peek at their followers.
 Chances are, they might be interested in your business as well.

 - Follow Local Discussions - Use Twitter Advanced Search to monitor conversations based on specified keywords from users near a particular place, which can be specified by name or zip code.

 - Try Twitter Maps App on Bing - Bing offers several apps to enhance the functionality of their maps, including a Twitter app.
 To access this app, go to explore map apps and select Twitter Maps.
 Zoom into your location on the map and see tweets that were sent in your region.

 Once you find some people that fit your targeted, local demographic, be sure to follow them on Twitter.
 Don’t just click the “follow” button though.
 Be sure to actually follow their updates and interact with them.
 The second part is key if you expect to get any local followers to your Twitter profile in return.